 A AMP is a nonprofit corporation in California.
-The primary mission of the organization is to provide direct aid to carefully selected ministries in Africa (and particularly Zambia, Rwanda, and the DR Congo) that are engaged in Jesus-centric ministry to the poor.
-The organization is governed by a three-person board of directors comprised of a Chairperson, Secretary, and Treasurer.
+The primary mission of the organization is to provide direct aid to carefully selected ministries in Africa (and particularly Zambia, Rwanda, and the DR Congo) that are engaged in Jesus-centric ministry in economically challenged communities.
+The organization is governed by a three-person board of directors comprised of a chairperson, secretary, and treasurer.

-A Several reasons.
+A A couple of reasons.
 (1) The needs are great.
 Zambia and the DR Congo are two of the least developed nations in the world and poverty is widespread in spite of great potential.
 Rwanda is on the verge of becoming a middle income country but it’s still healing from the 1994 genocide against the Tutsis.
-(2) We just love these places and their people.
+(2) We just love these places and people.

 Q How much of the gift actually gets to the ministry?

-A Ninety percent of the gift goes to ministries in Africa (and wire transfer fees).
-The remaining ten percent is used for overhead costs such as travel expenses to, from, and within Zambia.
+A All of the gift goes to the ministries in Africa.
+In the future, a maximum of 10% might be used for overhead costs such as wire transfer fees and travel expenses to, from, and within Africa.
 If a project becomes fully funded, gifts toward it may be redirected at the discretion of the board of directors to other projects mentioned on the website.

 Q Are my gifts tax deductible?